Models¶

 This can be useful if you want to hold common functionality across models and don't want to repeat yourself.

-The way of declaring an abstract model in Saffier is by passing True
+The way of declaring an abstract model in Saffier is by passing True to the abstract

 attribute in the meta class.